SwarmUS/SwarmUS-doc/docs/index.md

 ## How SwarmUS works

 The SwarmUS platform is built around a printed circuit board (PCB) called the **HiveBoard**.
-This board can be attached to any robot using an Ethernet cable.
+This board can be attached to any robot using an Ethernet or Micro-USB cable.
 The HiveBoard provides the three necessary features to form a robot swarm :

 1. A **decentralized communication stack** that allows the robots to exchange information and remote procedure calls.
 2. An **interlocalisation module** that allows robots to determine their relative position between one another.
 Each robot can therefore determine the **distance** and **angle** of another robot with respect to its own position.